 11 of these stories will take the shape of video monologues performed by Roma artistx.
 Among these three of them belong to Roma activistx and artistx that live in Romania.
 Bianca Varga, Nicoleta Ghiță and Julio Elvisey Pisică shared their artistic and feminist resistance experiences.
 Each of these are an opportunity to look through their eyes and see that girls are a model of political and personal resistance: they fight against early marriage and against violence, they advocate for the education of girls and for the rights of the women in their communities.

-Inspired by the story of Saltannat from Kyrgyzstan
+Inspired by the story of Salt Boro from Kyrgyzstan

 With Andra Barangă